jrelo/data-structures-c/README.md

 * Get a chance to play around with pure C again.
 No strange libraries or weird attachments.
 Just me, the compiler and the kernel.

 ### Environment
-It shouldn't really matter, but I'm doing this on Mac OS X 10.8 (Mountain Lion) with the latest version of Xcode's command line tools.
+It shouldn't really matter, but I'm doing this on Mac OS X 10.9 (Mavericks) with the latest version of Xcode's command line tools (5.0.2 as of this writing).

 ### How to Compile and Run
 In case you're crazy enough to want to look at my ugly code, there is a makefile